Ego Emergence

 Ego consciousness has, as the last-born, to fight for its position and secure it against the assaults of the Great Mother within and the World Mother without.
 Finally it has to extend its own territory in a long and bitter struggle.

-Neumann frames ego emergence as an inherently agonistic process in which nascent consciousness must actively defend and expand itself against the regressive pull of the maternal unconscious.
+Neumann frames ego emergence as an inherently agonistic process in which nascent consciousness must wrest itself free from the maternal unconscious or be reabsorbed and destroyed.

 Neumann, Erich, The Origins and History of Consciousness (Princeton, 2019thesis